 This situation best describes me:

 I have met the Initial CATC Certification eligibility requirements (including passing the CATC Exam and completing the required 2,240 clinical experience hours) and I am ready to become initially certified with the ACCBC.
 Please review the CATC Certification Eligibility Requirements detailed below.

 CATC Certification Eligibility

 All candidates for certification must meet all eligibility requirements established by the ACCBC in effect at the time of application for certification.
 Candidates cannot earn certification without passing the CATC Exam.
 No other exam is accepted in lieu of the CATC Exam.

 The following steps must be completed to earn CATC (I, II, III, IV, V, N) initial certification:

 Option 2: (People who choose Option 2 must first be approved through the Education Equivalency Evaluation Process.)
-Completion of all of the following addiction specific coursework either as part of, or in addition to, the applicant’s degree:
+Completion of all of the following addiction specific core coursework either as part of, or in addition to, the applicant’s degree:

-- Drugs and Society OR Physiological Effects of Drugs and Alcohol/Pharmacology of Drugs and Alcohol – 3 Semester Units
+- Physiological Effects of Drugs and Alcohol/Pharmacology of Drugs and Alcohol – 3 Semester Units

 - Intervention, Treatment and Recovery (Treatment of Substance Abuse—clinical focus) – 3 Semester Units